-EXECUTIVE COMPENSATION PAID BY OUR MANAGER IN 2020
+EXECUTIVE COMPENSATION PAID BY OUR MANAGER IN 2021

-The total Management Fee earned by our Manager for 2020 was approximately \$20.7 million.
-As discussed above, as a part of our externalized management, we established the MIP with respect to Cannae's investments (other than Ceridian, which is covered by the ISIP).
+The total Management Fee earned by our Manager for 2021 was approximately \$33.6 million (as reduced by \$2.1 million for the base salaries for Messrs.
+Massey, Ducommun and Coy).
+In addition, as discussed above, as a part of our externalized management, we established the MIP with respect to Cannae's businesses (other than Ceridian, which is covered by the ISIP).
 The MIP provides for carried interest payments to our Manager which include a hurdle rate (threshold) and a high-water mark.
-Approximately \$11.3 million was paid or payable to the Manager in 2020 pursuant to the MIP.
+Approximately \$44.5 million was paid or payable to the Manager in 2021 pursuant to the MIP.
 As discussed above, our named executive officers Messrs.
-Massey, Ducommun, Coy, and Cox (until he resigned) and our non-executive Chairman Mr. Foley are members and equity holders of the Manager and each of them has an interest in the fees paid to the Manager through the Management Fee and the MIP and may receive cash distributions from our Manager periodically at its discretion.
-Our named executive officers who are not members of the Manager, Messrs.
-Gravelle and Bickett, received all of their executive compensation for 2020 directly from Cannae.
+Massey, Ducommun and Coy, and our non-executive Chairman Mr. Foley are members and equity holders of the Manager and each of them has an interest in the fees paid to the Manager through the Management Fee and the MIP and may receive cash distributions from our Manager periodically at its discretion.
+Our named executive officer who is not a member of the Manager, Mr. Gravelle, received all of his executive compensation for 2021 directly from Cannae.

 With respect to base salaries, we pay the base salaries of all of our named executive officers.
 The base salaries of Messrs.
-Massey, Ducommun, Coy, and Cox were reduced from the Management Fee paid to the Manager, as each of them (including Mr. Cox until he resigned) are or were members of the Manager in 2020.
-For 2020, in the aggregate, the salaries of Mr. Massey (\$1), Mr. Ducommun (\$259,615), Mr. Coy (\$124,017), and Mr. Cox (\$151,923), represent 2.6% of the Management Fee, approximately \$20.7 million, paid or payable during that period.
+Massey, Ducommun, Coy and certain other members of management were reduced from the Management Fee paid to the Manager, as each of them were members of the Manager in 2021.
+For 2021, the salaries of Mr. Massey (\$1), Mr. Ducommun (\$741,346), and Mr. Coy (\$350,000), of approximately \$1.1 million, represents 3.2% of the Management Fee paid or payable during that period.

 Our Manager is not obligated to pay or allocate any portion of the Management Fee or MIP payments to any of our named executive officers for their services to Cannae or otherwise.
 The Management Services Agreement does not require any of our named executive officers to dedicate a specific amount of time to fulfilling our Manager's obligations to us under the Management Services Agreement and does not require a specified amount or percentage of the fees paid to the Manager to be allocated to our named executive officers.
-Although, certain of our executive officers are members and equity holders of the Manager and have an interest in the fees paid to the Manager through the Management Fee and the MIP and may receive cash distributions from our Manager periodically at its discretion, our Manager does not compensate any of such named executive officers specifically for their services to Cannae, and these individuals also provide other services to the Manager.
+Although certain of our executive officers are members and equity holders of the Manager and have an interest in the fees paid to the Manager through the Management Fee and the MIP and may receive cash distributions from our Manager periodically at its discretion, our Manager does not compensate any of such named executive officers specifically for their services to Cannae, and these individuals also provide other services to the Manager.
 The amount of distributions by the Manager to our named executive officers who have an interest in the Manager is derived by the Manager and is not within our control.

-Compensation Information from Our Manager.
-Our Manager has provided us with certain information to help to put into context the amounts paid or distributed to our named executive officers, as applicable, in 2020 by our Manager in relation to the Management Fee and the MIP.
+Compensation Information from Our Manager; Fixed and Variable Compensation.
+Our Manager has provided us with certain information to help to put into context the amounts paid or distributed to our named executive officers, as applicable, in 2021 by our Manager in relation to the Management Fee and the MIP.